Computing and Internet Policy

 Children in the Foundation Stage have their attainment on entry assessed by observations and their progress is tracked and monitored through the use of Early Years Outcomes throughout Nursery and Reception.
 The Foundation Stage profile will indicate if children are reaching expected levels by the end of Reception and will be used in transition into Key Stage 1.

 In Key Stage 1 children will be graded according to work produced, observations and discussions.
 Assessments will be highlighted onto Seaton Academy Assessment Performance Descriptors.
-Results from all assessments will be posted onto scholar pack and tracked on our own assessment grids.
+Results from all assessments will be tracked on our own assessment grids.

 Equal Opportunities and Inclusion